RemedyOnline/gtp_thermostat_debugger/readme.md

 - Times must be set in 24-hour format.
 - The scheduler is hidden until the AC for a room is turned ON.
 - Each room's schedule is maintained separately to allow flexible control.
+- A toast message is showed for almost every completed activity for better UX.